Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe

-In this study, we delve into the fermionic thermal masses and flavor-changing phenomena by formulating the MESM in the mass basis in the symmetric phase.
-As we shall demonstrate, the CP-violating Cabibbo-Kobayashi-Maskawa (CKM) \cite{Cabibbo:1963yz,Kobayashi:1973fv} and Pontecorvo \cite{Pontecorvo:1957qd}-Maki-Nakawaga-Sakata \cite{Maki:1962mu} (PMNS) matrices arise in the Yukawa interactions for $\phi^{(+)}$ sector, in addition to their usual presence in the weak interactions.
-These findings stand in stark contrast to the broken phase, where such matrices only emerge in weak interactions.
-This phenomenon results in the manifestation of the absolute values of CKM and PMNS components in the thermal masses of left-handed quarks and leptons.
-Most notably, CP-violating matrices in Yukawa interactions enable flavor transitions among the left-handed fermions—an effect absent in the broken phase under the assumption of unitary PMNS and CKM matrices.
-For instance, at one-loop order, the left-handed up-quark $u_L$ can propagate into the left-handed charm-quark $c_L$.
-Interestingly, its counterpart, $c_L\rightarrow u_L$, differs, indicating simultaneous CP and flavor violation at higher orders.
+In this study, we delve into the fermionic thermal masses and flavor-changing phenomena within the Minimally Extended Standard Model (MESM) in the mass basis in the symmetric phase.
+As we shall demonstrate, the CP-violating Cabibbo-Kobayashi-Maskawa (CKM) \cite{Cabibbo:1963yz,Kobayashi:1973fv} and Pontecorvo-Maki-Nakawaga-Sakata \cite{Pontecorvo:1957qd,Maki:1962mu} (PMNS) matrices arise in the Yukawa interactions for $\phi^{(+)}$ sector, in addition to their usual presence in the weak interactions.
+These results differ from those of the broken phase, where such matrices emerge only in the weak interactions\footnote{This leads to the well-known mixing of the down-type quarks and neutrino oscillations.}.
+This phenomenon results in the manifestation of the CKM and PMNS matrix elements in the thermal masses of left-handed quarks and leptons.
+Most notably, CP-violating matrices in Yukawa interactions enable flavor conversions processes among the left-handed fermions—an effect absent in the broken phase.
+For instance, at the one-loop order, the left-handed up-quark $u_L$ can convert into the left-handed charm-quark $c_L$.
+Interestingly, the amplitude for its counterpart, $c_L\rightarrow u_L$, is different, indicating simultaneous CP and flavor violation at higher orders.
 While CP violation exists in the broken phase due to the CP-violating matrices, flavor violation is highly suppressed due to both the Glashow-Iliopoulos-Maiani (GIM) mechanism \cite{PhysRevD.2.1285} and the Flavor-Changing Neutral Current (FCNC) theorem \cite{PhysRevD.15.1958}.
 These constraints ensure that in the broken phase, flavor-changing processes only appear in the box diagrams.
-However, in the symmetric phase, the structure of the Yukawa interactions changes due to the presence of two complex Higgs bosons, allowing flavor-changing effects to arise at the one-loop order of self-energies and vertex diagrams.
-This mechanism naturally circumvents the suppression indicated by the GIM mechanism and FCNC theorem, making flavor violation for left-handed fermions an intrinsic feature of the symmetric phase.
+However, in the symmetric phase, the structure of the Yukawa interactions changes due to the presence of two complex Higgs boson components, allowing flavor-changing effects to arise at the one-loop order of self-energies and vertex diagrams.
+This mechanism naturally circumvents the suppression indicated by the GIM mechanism and the FCNC theorem, making flavor violation for left-handed fermions an intrinsic feature of the symmetric phase.
 Additionally, we explore novel scattering processes such as $u_L\bar{c}_L\rightarrow 2A_3$, which are allowed in the symmetric phase.
-This process differs significantly from its counterpart, $\bar{u}_Lc_L\rightarrow 2A_3$, providing a clear demonstration of CP violation.
+The amplitude for this process also differs from its counterpart, $\bar{u}_Lc_L\rightarrow 2A_3$, providing a clear demonstration of CP violation.
 Furthermore, we show how our results reduce to those of the SM in the appropriate limit.